Suppression of coarsening and emergence of oscillatory behavior in a Cahn-Hilliard model with nonvariational coupling: Nonvariational case: Suppression of coarsening

 Fig.~\ref{fig:DN_1} uses space-time plots to illustrate the discussed consequences of multistability for the coarsening dynamics.
 Panel~(a) focuses on a region in Fig.~\ref{fig:linsupp_bif_super}~(b) where $n=1$ and $n=2$ state both exist, but only the patterned $n=2$ state is stable.
 The chosen $a=1.413$ lies between the two secondary bifurcations, i.e., the $n=1$ state has one unstable eigenvalue.
 Starting with the $n=1$ state with added noise, we observe reverse coarsening via the mass transfer mode converging to the patterned $n=2$ state.
 This clearly illustrates that the nonvariational coupling can reverse the original coarsening process of a phase separating system.
 It is a direct result of the linear complete suppression of coarsening discussed above, because the stability of the relevant branches is a direct consequence of the linear stability of the uniform state.

 Next, we consider a time evolution in the multistable $a$-range of Fig.~\ref{fig:linsupp_bif_super}~(a).
 Figs.~\ref{fig:DN_1}~(b) and~(c) present results for $a=1.12$ and $a=1.11$, respectively.
-In both cases, first an $n=3$ state develops corresponding to the fastest growing linear mode. \bfuwe{As at $a=1.12$ the $n=3$ state is still unstable, a single coarsening step occurs in Fig.~\ref{fig:DN_1}~(b).
+In both cases, first an $n=3$ state develops corresponding to the fastest growing linear mode.
+As at $a=1.12$ the $n=3$ state is still unstable, a single coarsening step occurs in Fig.~\ref{fig:DN_1}~(b).
 It results in the linearly stable $n=2$ state where coarsening is arrested.
-This corresponds to the nonlinear partial suppression of coarsening.\footnote{ Note that at the parameters of Fig.~\ref{fig:DN_1}~(b) one may also start with a large-amplitude $n=1$ mode.
-Then the system evolves into the linearly stable $n=1$ state (not shown) as expected in a multistable region.} In contrast, at the slightly smaller $a=1.11$ [Fig.~\ref{fig:DN_1}~(c)] the now linearly stable $n=3$ state forms and no coarsening occurs.
+This corresponds to the nonlinear partial suppression of coarsening.
+In contrast, at the slightly smaller $a=1.11$ [Fig.~\ref{fig:DN_1}~(c)] the now linearly stable $n=3$ state forms and no coarsening occurs.
 This corresponds to nonlinear complete suppression of coarsening as it depends on the sequence of secondary bifurcations.
-In contrast to the linear suppression it can not be deduced from a linear analysis of the homogeneous state and does not cause reverse coarsening}.
+In contrast to the linear suppression it can not be deduced from a linear analysis of the homogeneous state and does not cause reverse coarsening.

 To summarize, the bifurcation diagram and simulation results show that partial or complete suppression of coarsening can occur even if the dispersion relation for the uniform state indicates a CH instability and one would naturally predict coarsening.
 The underlying mechanism is nonlinear and can be characterized as follows.
 In the common coarsening process in the variational system, clusters of the same phase merge over time minimizing the overall interface energy.
 Their number successively decreases until the fully phase-separated state is reached.
 This implies that the eigenvalues of all coarsening modes become very small for states with a small number of clusters, but they always remain positive.
 Here, the nonvariational coupling disrupts the coarsening before the $n=1$ state is reached because all relevant eigenvalues have become negative.
 Thus, the onset of multistability marks the partial or complete suppression of coarsening depending on the fastest growing linear mode.